mininxd/xdtoast/readme.md

 # Readme
-trying to type a tutorial here
+trying to type a tutorial but, i'll show you this first

-but I'm here to show the toast
 ![1000282468](https://github.com/user-attachments/assets/cffcb0c0-66a5-47ed-90ca-9faff6804fbb)